Premier 7x42s - Leica Ultravid HD Plus vs Zeiss Victory FL vs Nikon EDG - reviews

 - Most beautiful industrial design

-- Not very bright compared with Zeiss AK prism design or my humble 8x30 Habicht porro.
+- Not state-of-the-art bright compared with Zeiss AK prism design or my humble 8x30 Habicht porro.

 - People who need high diopter compensation will find the focus throw may get too short due to that - needs factory service.